You have the right to ask for changes to job interviews and tests.

 A good interview and test should assess the skills for the job.
 It should not put you at a disadvantage because of your impairment.
 If it can be changed so that being disabled does not put you at a disadvantage, then this is a reasonable adjustment.
 Employers must provide reasonable adjustments under the Equality Act 2010.

 Many companies will ask if you need adjustments in the application form or when you are invited to interview.
-You do not have to ‘disclose’ your condition when you are applying for job.
-But, if you are going to ask for reasonable adjustments, then you will need to say that you are disabled.
+You do not have to ‘disclose’ your condition when you are applying for a job.
+But, if you are going to ask for reasonable adjustments, you will need to say that you are disabled.

 Examples of reasonable adjustments in job interviews and tests